muggy8/improbable/have-and-havenot/o3TDyzle.md

 "That's... insane..."

-Melody seemed rather socked at what I said before continueing.
+Melody seemed rather shocked at what I said before continuing.

 "What about all the prep work?"

 "What prep work?
 Mikay over there just told me he signed me up for some exam one day and forced me to come."
-I whispered while gesturing to Mikay by the group of teachers who's names I didn't remember.
+I whispered while gesturing to Mikay by the group of teachers whose names I didn't remember.

 "M-Master Mikay signed you up?"

 Melody was shocked.

-I could hear a few ghasps around me as I whispered this.
+I could hear a few gasps around me as I whispered this.

 Clearly, I wasn't the only one doing eavesdropping in this crowd.

-Melody regained compomposure shortly after.
+Melody regained composure shortly after.

 "What's your name if I may ask?
 My name is Melody."

 "Mikay decided that my name is Phanna now so I guess that's what my answer is."

-Again, people around me were very surprised.
+Again, the people around me were very surprised.

 I feel like any time I mention Mikay, the crowd gets shocked.

-"Phanna, what is your relationship to Mikay?"
+"Phanna, what is your relationship with Mikay?"
 Melody asked.

 She had quite a serious look in her eyes.